 1.Alternatively referred to as a video display terminal (VDT) and video display unit (VDU), a monitor is a device that displays video images to the user.
 A monitor is made up of circuitry, a screen, a power supply, buttons to adjust screen settings, and casing that holds all of these components.

-Like most early TVs, the early computer monitor's were comprised of a CRT (Cathode Ray Tube) and a fluorescent screen.
+Like most early TVs, the first computer monitors were comprised of a CRT (Cathode Ray Tube) and a fluorescent screen.
 Today, all monitors are created using flat panel display technology, usually backlit with LEDs.
 The image to the right shows an ASUS LCD monitor.

 Why is a monitor an output device?

-Note: Newer PCs have touchscreen monitors, which allow the user to touch their computer and interact with what is shown on the screen.
-If the monitor is a touchscreen because it is providing input back to the computer these types of monitors are considered Input/Output devices.
+Note: Newer PCs have touchscreen monitors, which allow the user to interact with their computer by touching what is shown on the screen with their finger.
+If the monitor has touchscreen capabilities, it is considered an Input/Output devices.

 2.Monitor is a term used to describe the act of watching over someone or something.